seanno/shc-demo-data/README.md

 ## TLDR

 * Insurance SHLs are in the subdirectories of [cards](cards).
-Use the "shl.txt" files.
+Use the "shl.txt" or "shl.png" files.
 Trust the issuer either by [ISS URL](https://raw.githubusercontent.com/seanno/shc-demo-data/main) or using the demo data [directory](https://raw.githubusercontent.com/seanno/shc-demo-data/main/keystore/directory.json).

-* IPS SHLs are the *-shl.txt files in the [ips](ips) directory.
+* IPS SHLs are the *-shl.txt and *-shl.png files in the [ips](ips) directory.

 * More complicated test scenarios described below.